Extraction with Ridge Repair or Socket Preservation

 How is Ridge Repair Accomplished?

 Dr. Noraian completes a ridge repair by placing bone graft material in the tooth socket.
 It is often done immediately after he removes your tooth to try and avoid the need for a second more invasive procedure.
-Next, he places a soft tissue graft or hemostatic plug created with a laser over the socket and secures it with sutures to act like a cork which contains the bone graft.
+Next, he places a soft tissue graft or hemostatic plug created with a laser over the socket and secures it with sutures to act like a cork that contains the bone graft.
 With this method, the socket heals reducing shrinkage and collapse of surrounding gum and facial tissues.
-This procedure is helpful for front teeth and back teeth that you need removed..
+This procedure is helpful for front teeth and back teeth that need to be removed.

 Dr. Noraian performs most ridge repairs in his office under local anesthesia, though you may request sedative medication in addition to the anesthesia.